 BV is not contagious if your partner is of the opposite sex.
 However, in same-sex relationships, we usually advise that both people get treatment.

 BV can occur in conjunction with other infections caught through sexual contact, so it's always important to get sexual health checks every time you have a new partner, or every couple of years with a regular partner.

 To reduce the chances of BV returning, it's best to wash only the outside of your vaginal, with plain soap and water, and where possible to have showers instead of baths.
 You should avoid fragranced or scented shower or bath products, or use any vaginal products in your intimate area.
-It is beneficial to stop smoking, and also to avoid long periods of wearing non-breathable clothing such as lycra or workout gear.
+It’s beneficial to stop smoking, and also to avoid long periods of wearing non-breathable clothing such as Lycra or workout gear.

 Was this helpful?